The-Three-Fingers/skill-matcha-web/README.md

 #### Bundle Analyzer

-Next.js Boilerplate comes with a built-in bundle analyzer.
+The app comes with a built-in bundle analyzer.
 It can be used to analyze the size of your JavaScript bundles.
 To begin, run the following command:

 ```shell
 npm run build-stats